camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/aws-eventbridge.md

 description: Send events to AWS EventBridge from your BPMN process.
 ---

-The **AWS EventBridge Connector** integrates your BPMN service with [Amazon EventBridge Service](https://aws.amazon.com/eventbridge/), enabling the sending of events from your workflows for further processing or routing to other AWS services.
+The **AWS EventBridge Connector** integrates your BPMN service with [Amazon EventBridge](https://aws.amazon.com/eventbridge/), enabling the sending of events from your workflows for further processing or routing to other AWS services.
 It provides seamless event-driven integration within your business processes.

-For more information, see the [AWS EventBridge Documentation](https://docs.aws.amazon.com/eventbridge/index.html).
+For more information, see the [AWS EventBridge documentation](https://docs.aws.amazon.com/eventbridge/index.html).

 ## Prerequisites

-Before using the **Amazon EventBridge Connector**, ensure that you have the necessary permissions in your AWS account to send events to EventBridge.
+Before using the **Amazon EventBridge Connector**, ensure you have the necessary permissions in your AWS account to send events to EventBridge.
 You will need an access key and secret key of a user with the appropriate permissions.
 Refer to the [AWS documentation](https://docs.aws.amazon.com/eventbridge/latest/userguide/auth-and-access-control-eventbridge.html) for more information.

 :::note
-**Note:** It is highly recommended not to expose your AWS IAM credentials as plain text.
+It is highly recommended not to expose your AWS IAM credentials as plain text.
 Instead, use Camunda secrets.
 Refer to our documentation on [managing secrets](/components/console/manage-clusters/manage-secrets.md) to learn more.
 :::

 ## Create an Amazon EventBridge Connector task